paulvollmer/ofxCsv/README.md

 ## Readme
 General information about ofxCsv.

-ofxCsv is an addons for [openFrameworks](http://www.openframeworks.cc/) to read and write CSV files.
+ofxCsv is an addons for [openFrameworks](http://www.openframeworks.cc/) to read and write CSV(Character Separated Values) files.
-With this addon you can read not only comma-separated-, tab-separated-values.
+You can choose a character separator to create individual tables.
-You can choose a separator to create individual tables.
+Inspired and based on Ben Fry's [table class](http://benfry.com/writing/map/Table.pde)

 API Overview: